Justus2308/png-decoder/README.md

 #### 3. Creating the BMP file
 Every BMP file has to start with the BMP-specific magic numbers.
 Afterwards, the appropiate header is added (BMPINFOHEADER for images without transparency, V5INFOHEADER for images with a working alpha channel).
 After the header, the raw image data stream is simply appended.

-## Known Issues / WIP
-Decoding paletted images is currently untested.

-Interlacing will be implemented in the future.